camerondurham/cs350-docker/README.md

 This repo contains a simple dev environment to do operating system development (at least for xv6).
-After pulling the Docker image from Docker Hub, you should be able to use the `run.sh` script to start, stop, and work in a virtualized environment all from your command line.
+After pulling the Docker image from Docker Hub, you should be able to use the `run.sh` or `run.ps1` script to start, stop, and work in a virtualized environment all from your command line.

-The interface is based off of [Noah Kim's](https://github.com/noahbkim) [cs104/docker](https://github.com/csci104/docker).
+The interface is based off of [Noah Kim's](https://github.com/noahbkim) and my [cs104/docker](https://github.com/csci104/docker).

 For more information, please see the [wiki](https://github.com/camerondurham/cs350-docker/wiki).
-For any bugs or problems, please [create an issue](https://github.com/camerondurham/cs350-docker/issues/new/choose).
+For any bugs or problems, please [create an issue](https://github.com/camerondurham/cs350-docker/issues/new/choose) or dm me on Discord: `cam (he/they)#1016`.

 ### Supported Platforms